 There is no side effect of rose tea, a single dose of tea with or without milk increases plasma antioxidant activity in humans.
 However, sometimes the excess amount of rose tea can cause mild diarrhea, dizziness, nausea, vomiting, or headaches.

-Thus precaution should be needed before consumption because no one knows its long term effect on human health.
+Thus precaution should be needed before consumption because no one knows its long-term effect on human health.

 What is Rose tea good for?

 Rose tea contains a high amount of antioxidants such as flavonoids, glycosides, terpenes, anthocyanins, and carotenoids.
 This tea is also rich in gallic acid, anthocyanins, to flavonols kaempferol and quercetin.
-These compounds show antioxidant activities is even higher than green tea and can be an alternative to other herbal teas.
+These compounds show antioxidant activities are even higher than green tea and can be an alternative to other herbal teas.
 Moreover, rose teas possess anti-inflammatory, analgesic, antibacterial, antiviral, and antifungal effects.

 How do you make Rose Tea?

 Rose tea can be made in either dried or fresh rose petals as well as hot or cold form.